 Yacht owners tend to be highly financially literate and informed about yachting.
 Many have boated since childhood and have acquired bigger and more sophisticated vessels as their careers and resources advanced.
 But there is still a unique emotional element of owning a boat; in the most successful projects, everyone involved shares that passion, delights in digging into the engineering and imagining cruises to the unique destinations that only boats afford.
 Owners who choose to build a yacht face even more complexity.

-“You are helping them fulfill their dream,” said Jim Mays, a senior underwriter who handles yacht financing at Northern Trust.
-“We build a relationship, working together to turn a dream into reality.”
+“We are helping clients fulfill their dream”, said Burton Gonzell, a senior vice president who handles yacht financing at Northern Trust.
+“It is a privilege to work together and turn someone's vision into a reality.”

 The right team may mean more than a better interest rate or paring weeks from a construction schedule – it may mean the difference between launching your vessel or having the project languish in avoidable disconnects among financiers, shipyards, suppliers and surveyors.